danog/MadelineProto/old_docs/API_docs_v71/methods/README.md

 * <a href="messages_reportEncryptedSpam.html" name="messages_reportEncryptedSpam">Report for spam a secret chat</a>

 * <a href="messages_reportSpam.html" name="messages_reportSpam">Report a peer for spam</a>

-* <a href="messages_requestEncryption.html" name="messages_requestEncryption">You cannot use this method directly, see https://docs.madelineproto.xyz for more info on handling secret chats</a>

 * <a href="messages_saveDraft.html" name="messages_saveDraft">Save a message draft</a>